Inference for Interval-Identified Parameters Selected from an Estimated Set: Basic Ideas: Inference with Manski Bounds Example

 \section{Basic Ideas:~Inference with Manski Bounds Example}

+We first provide a simple example to illustrate our proposed methods.
 Consider a binary outcome of interest $Y$, a binary treatment indicator $D$ and a binary treatment assignment $Z$.
-Furthermore, let $Y(0)$ and $Y(1)$ denote potential outcomes under no treatment ($D=0$) and treatment ($D=1$).
-Assuming $E[Y(d)|Z]=E[Y(d)]$, \cite{Man90} shows that we can bound the average potential outcomes $W(d)=\mathbb{E}[Y(d)]$ in the absence and presence of treatment as follows:
+Furthermore, let $Y(1)$ and $Y(0)$ denote potential outcomes under treatment ($D=1$) and no treatment ($D=0$).
+Assuming $\mathbb{E}[Y(d)|Z]=\mathbb{E}[Y(d)]$, \cite{Man90} shows that we can bound the average potential outcomes $W(d)=\mathbb{E}[Y(d)]$ in the absence and presence of treatment as follows:

-for $d=0,1$ and $p^{ydz}= Pr(Y=y,D=d|Z=z)$.
-Given \eqref{eq: Manski bounds} it is natural to estimate the set of best-performing options $\mathcal{D}^{*}$, as a subset of the two options of treatment and no treatment, from an observed dataset of outcomes, treatments and treatment assignments $\{(Y_i,D_i,Z_i)\}_{i=1}^n$ as those that are estimated to be undominated:
+for $d=0,1$ and $p^{ydz} \equiv Pr(Y=y,D=d|Z=z)$.
+Given \eqref{eq: Manski bounds} it is natural to define the set of best-performing options $\mathcal{D}^{*}$, as a subset of the two options of treatment and no treatment, to be those that are undominated options.
+From an observed dataset of outcomes, treatments and treatment assignments $\{(Y_i,D_i,Z_i)\}_{i=1}^n$, such a set can be estimated as: